-Audience lists is a section in the Audience manager where you can create and manage your remarketing lists.
-You have control over which audiences see your ads across YouTube, Gmail, Google Search, and the Google Display Network through remarketing campaigns.
-Once you’ve set up an Audience source, you can remarket to an audience list you’ve created or to a list that Google Ads created for you.
+Audience segments is a section in the Audience manager where you can create and manage your data segments.
+Your website data campaigns allow you to have control over which audience segments can see your ads across YouTube, Gmail, Google Search, and the Google Display Network.
+Once you’ve set up an Audience source, you can advertise to an audience segment you’ve created or to a segment that Google Ads created for you.

-- See all of your remarketing lists in one place.
+- See all of your data segments in one place.

-- View each list type, status, and size (reach) on each active network.
+- View each segment type, status, and size (reach) on each active network.

-- Quickly add lists to ad groups and campaigns.
+- Quickly add your data segments to ad groups and campaigns.

 - Adjust where and to whom your ads appear for optimal ad exposure.